Dynamics of a single exciton in strongly correlated bilayers: The bilayer exciton model

 Since the undoped state is a Mott insulator, there is a gap in the imaginary part of the bare susceptibility $\chi_0''$.
 Above this gap there is an onset of the particle-hole continuum.
 In the ladder diagram approximation, there can only be a single delta function peak in the full susceptibility at $V \chi_0' = 1$ signaling the formation of an exciton.
 We conclude that in the weak coupling limit no special exciton features other than a single delta function peak can appear in the gap.
 Following our expectation that realistic materials are in fact in the strong coupling limit, as explained in section \ref{SectionExperiment}, we will henceforth focus our attention to the strong coupling limit.

-In the strongly coupling limit $(V\gg t)$, the hopping term $H_t$ can be treated as a perturbation on the unperturbed $H_V$ using the perturbation method developed by Kato\cite{Kato:1949p3123}.
+In the strongly coupling limit $(V\gg t)$, the hopping term $H_t$ can be treated as a perturbation on the unperturbed $H_V$ using the perturbation method developed by Kato\cite{Kato:1949p3123}, in a manner similar to the derivation of the $t-J$ model from the Hubbard model\cite{Klein:1973p3139,Takahashi:1977p3119,Chao:1977p5127}.
 In this method, one considers first an exact solvable part of the Hamiltonian, in this case the interlayer Coulomb interaction $H_V$.
 It has the eigenvalues

 where $N$ is the total number of sites, $N_0$ is the number of dopants per layer and $\widetilde{N}$ is the number of double occupied sites that do not lie above a vacant site.
 It is clear that the ground state of $H_V$ is given by the state where all double occupied and vacant sites lie above each other, as depicted in Figure \ref{FigBExciton}.
 As mentioned before an \emph{exciton} consists of a double occupied and a vacant site bound on top of each other.
 Consequently, the ground state of $H_V$ is the state where all dopants are bound into excitons.